 Gap insurance is quite similar to credit insurance.
-Instead of paying all of the loan, similar to credit insurance, it pay only the difference between the actual cash price of the item a person may buy, and the price of the loan for the item.
+Instead of paying all of the loan, similar to credit insurance, it pays only the difference between the actual cash price of the item a person may buy and the price of the loan for the item.
 Simply put, gap insurance only covers the interest on a loan a person may take.

 Casualty And Liability Insurance

-Casualty insures provides protection for accidents or incidents, not tied to any specific location.
-Basically you can get injured anywhere and received compensation, whether it be in the road or your bathtub.
+Casualty insurance provides protection for accidents or incidents, not tied to any specific location.
+Basically, you can get injured anywhere and received compensation, whether it be on the road or your bathtub.
 It may cover incidents such as kidnapping and ransom, terrorism and other criminal acts.

 Liability insurance is closely related to Casualty insurance and can be thought of the opposite of Casualty insurance.
 Liability insurance protects not the victim, but the owner of the property where the incident happens, from any claim by the victim that the incident was in some way their fault.
-Basically if someone slips and falls on in your house, if they sue or obtain some medical bill that they claim you are responsible for, this type of insurance would have you covered.
-Usually there would exist a case to decide if the property owner was indeed liable with this type of insurance.
+Essentially, if someone slips and falls on in your house if they sue or obtain some medical bill that they claim you are responsible for, this type of insurance would have you covered.
+Usually, there would exist a case to decide if the property owner was indeed liable for this type of insurance.

 Income insurance is something also like being paid for a job you didn't do.
 The insurance company would give you a monthly sum of money if you have had a job but are no longer able to work.
 This may be because of a work-related injury(called workers' compensation) or non-work related injury or short-term or long-term disability.
 This type of insurance is sure to help pay for monetary obligations such as mortgage loans and credit card fees.